shibing624/weather-forecast-server/README.md

 ## License

 This project is licensed under [The Apache License 2.0](/LICENSE) and can be used freely for commercial purposes.
-Please include a link to `codev` and the license in your product documentation.
+Please include a link to the `weather-forecast-server` project and the license in your product description.
 ## Contribute

 We welcome contributions to improve this project!
 Before submitting a pull request, please: